-- ii.
-Off-Site Psycho-Social Job Support Services Supported Employment shall be authorized when: - (A) The Customer has received CRP Job Placement and achieved an employment outcome. - (B) A Customer is in need of Off-Site Psycho-Social Job Support Services and requires Supported Employment services. - (C) The Customer chooses not to disclose their disability to their Employer or the Employer prohibits the Contractor from having access to the worksite. - (D) The VRC and the Customer determine that additional psycho-social job support is needed away from the individual's workplace to ensure: - The Customer successfully adjusts to the work environment. - The Customer achieves stabilization in the job and has transitioned to Extended Services. - iii.
-The Contractor shall provide: - (A) Individualized Off-Site Psycho-Social Job Support Services that enable a Customer to successfully adjust to the work environment and manage the stresses of working.
+Off-Site Psycho-Social Job Support Services - Supported Employment shall be authorized when:

+- i.
+The Customer has received CRP Job Placement and achieved an employment outcome. - ii.
+The Customer needs Off-Site Psycho-Social Job Support Services and requires Supported Employment services. - iii.
+The Customer needs off-site support that is not related to learning direct work tasks, but related to handling the psychosocial aspects of work; and - iv.
+The VRC and the Customer determine that additional psycho-social job support is needed away from the individual's workplace to ensure: - (A) The Customer successfully adjusts to the work environment. - (B) The Customer achieves stabilization in the job and has transitioned to Extended Services. - (b) Services